tringi/win32-hub-events/README.md

 If multiple threads are waiting on a standard event object, a [SetEvent](https://learn.microsoft.com/en-us/windows/win32/api/synchapi/nf-synchapi-setevent) will either:

-a) release exactly one (when the event is auto-reset) waiting thread,
+a) release exactly one (when the event is auto-reset) waiting thread, or
 b) any number waiting threads any number of times (when the event is manual-reset) until [ResetEvent](https://learn.microsoft.com/en-us/windows/win32/api/synchapi/nf-synchapi-resetevent) is called.